PAIDiPaidThis.com

 • uPVC tends to be the cheapest route, with aluminium and timber costing more to supply and fit.

-• Fitting a whole house at once usually works out better per window than doing them one at a time.
+• Fitting a whole house at once usually works out better per window than doing them one at a time, since setup and travel are shared across more units.

 What people actually paid